Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 What’s Legal

 - Online sports betting is fully legal in Maryland.
-Mobile wagering launched in November 2022.
+Mobile and online wagering launched in November 2022.
 As of 2026, 12 licensed online sportsbooks operate in the state.

 - Land-based casino gaming is legal at 6 MLGCA-licensed properties, including MGM National Harbor and Live!
 Casino & Hotel.

-- Daily Fantasy Sports is legal.
-DraftKings and FanDuel both accept Maryland players.
+- Daily Fantasy Sports is legal in Maryland.
+DraftKings and FanDuel both accept Maryland players for DFS contests.

-- Horse racing and pari-mutuel wagering is legal at licensed tracks.
+- Horse racing and pari-mutuel wagering is legal at licensed tracks and off-track betting facilities.

 - State Lottery products are available to adults 18 and older.